Cakes tell stories

 Still, I think a great baker goes beyond recipes, they taste, adjust, and learn through experience and creativity.
 As for me, my current mission is much simpler: follow the recipe properly and make something that actually work and build experience for future bakes so I can make them faster and more delicious.

-Once, I followed a recipe to make a passion fruit mousse, but I decided to make a matcha mousse instead because matcha was what I had.
-I followed almost all the steps, only changing the main ingredient.
+Once, I followed a recipe to make a passion fruit mousse cake, but I decided to make a matcha mousse instead because matcha was what I had.
+I followed almost all the steps, only changing the main ingredient, pastry base and mold size.
 Since the cake seemed quite easy and I felt a bit confident, I didn't do everything very carefully the first time.

 Everything felt right, but at the last minute, I added the remaining whipping cream because I didn't want to store it.
 The cake had two layers, and one turned out softer than the other.
 I kept wondering, how could the top layer be softer when I used the same amount of gelatin?